andf-crl/docs/v20.1/cockroach-demo.md

 By default, `cockroach demo` starts in secure mode using TLS certificates to encrypt network communication.
 It also serves a local [Admin UI](#admin-ui) that does not use TLS encryption.

-Each instance of `cockroach demo` loads a temporary [enterprise license](https://www.cockroachlabs.com/get-cockroachdb) that expires after an hour.
+Each instance of `cockroach demo` loads a temporary [[enterprise.license](cluster-settings.html#setting-enterprise-license)](https://www.cockroachlabs.com/get-cockroachdb) that expires after an hour.
 To prevent the loading of a temporary license, set the `--disable-demo-license` flag.

 ## Synopsis